obox-systems/demo_chat_app/README.md

 This is a backend for a chat.

-The essence of the work is that the client sends a notification to the backend and these notifications are shared with other connected clients.
+The essence of the work is that the client sends a message to the backend and these messages are shared with other connected clients via websockets.

-Messages are stored in memory on an SQLite DB for the sake of simplicity.

 # Try it out!